-Confessions of a homeschool mom; I sometimes felt annoyed with my children.
-My son Kevin seemed to always be playing chess, no matter what I said or did!
+Confessions of a homeschool mom: I sometimes felt annoyed with my children.
+My son Kevin seemed always to be playing chess, no matter what I said or did!
 To this day, I still feel annoyance swell up every time I hear a chess piece clunk down on a table.
 It makes me feel like someone should be helping me by setting the table, or doing anything other than playing chess.

 When I was homeschooling, it seemed every time I turned around, I could hear Alex banging away at the piano.
 Certain classical pieces still have "pet names" in our family.
 The "frantic plumber song" (A.K.A.
-Mozart's "Ronda Alla Turca") earned the name because it seemed to always be playing in the background during a plumbing crisis.
+Mozart's "Ronda Alla Turca") earned the name because it seemed always to be playing in the background during a plumbing crisis.

-Sometimes the plumbing, chess playing and piano banging came together in a "perfect storm" of annoyance, as demonstrated here:
+Sometimes the plumbing, chess playing, and piano banging came together in a "perfect storm" of annoyance, as demonstrated here: